sigoden/argc/README.md

 - As a centralized entrypoint/document for executing the project's bash scripts.
 - Serves as a script for a task runner.

-You can use `argc --argc-create` to quickly create boilerplate Argcscripts.
+You can use `argc --argc-create` to quickly create a boilerplate argcscript.
 For example:

 ```
 argc --argc-create test build run